Advising Information for World Languages

 There are various language tracks options—traditional, accelerated, intensive—and what they mean for meeting degree language requirements or the students’ goals.

-*Check out the World Languages Fair pages (such as the Q&As on the right side of the page) Further Information.
+*Check out the World Languages Fair pages (such as the Q&As on the right side of the page) for further Information.